 This memory aid covers Memory Aid within Appeasement for GCSE History.
-Revise Appeasement in Conflict and Tension 1918-1939 for GCSE History with 8 exam-style questions and 3 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Revise Appeasement in Conflict and Tension 1918-1939 for GCSE History with 8 exam-style questions and 15 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 13 of 16 in this topic.
 Use it for quick recall, then test yourself straight afterwards so the memory aid becomes usable in an answer.

 Topic position